Turkey Gravy From Drippings

 Homemade Turkey Gravy

-- When melted, whisk with flour until a paste forms.
+- When melted, whisk with the flour until a paste forms.
 Continue to whisk until roux starts to brown and become fragrant.

 - Add other seasonings, if desired and continue to heat for 5-15 minutes.